Content Based Status Updates: Abstract

 \section{Abstract}

-Consider a stream of status updates generated by a source, where each update is of one of two types: priority or ordinary; these updates are to be transmitted through a network to a monitor.
-We analyze a transmission policy that treats updates depending on their content: ordinary updates are served in a first-come first-served fashion, whereas the priority updates receive preferential treatment.
-An arriving priority update discards and replaces any currently-in-service priority update, and preempts (with eventual resume) any ordinary update.
-We model the arrival processes of the two kinds of updates as independent Poisson processes and the service times as two (possibly different rate) exponentials.
-We find the arrival and service rates under which the system is stable and give closed-form expressions for average peak age and a lower bound on the average age of the ordinary stream.
-We give numerical results on the average age of both streams and observe the effect of each stream on the age of the other.
+Consider a stream of status updates generated by a source, where each update is of one of two types: high priority or ordinary (low priority).
+These updates are to be transmitted through a network to a monitor.
+However, the transmission policy of each packet depends on the type of stream it belongs to.
+For the low priority stream, we analyze and compare the performances of two transmission schemes: $(i)$ Ordinary updates are served in a First-Come-First-Served (FCFS) fashion, whereas, in $(ii)$, the ordinary updates are transmitted according to an M/G/1/1 with preemption policy.
+In both schemes, high priority updates are transmitted according to an M/G/1/1 with preemption policy and receive preferential treatment.
+An arriving priority update discards and replaces any currently-in-service high priority update, and preempts (with eventual resume for scheme $(i)$) any ordinary update.
+We model the arrival processes of the two kinds of updates, in both schemes, as independent Poisson processes.
+For scheme $(i)$, we find the arrival and service rates under which the system is stable and give closed-form expressions for average peak age and a lower bound on the average age of the ordinary stream.
+For scheme $(ii)$, we derive closed-form expressions for the average age and average peak age of the high priority and low priority streams.
+We finally show that, if the service time is exponentially distributed, the M/M/1/1 with preemption policy leads to an average age of the low priority stream higher than the one achieved using the FCFS scheme.
+Therefore, the M/M//1/1 with preemption policy, when applied on the low priority stream of updates and in the presence of a higher priority scheme, is not anymore the optimal transmission policy from an age point of view.